JTinglof/website/README.md

 > A Professional Hub

-This is the repo for my own personal website where I link to all the varrasy places I exist online and projects I'm working on.
+This is the repo for my own personal website where I link to all the varies places I exist online and projects I'm working on.

 ## Deployment